 Are all minimalists living with the bare minimum?

 Certainly, not.
-In fact, most claim that minimalism isn’t about depriving yourselves of things either, or living with the absolutely bare minimum required to get by.
+In fact, most claim that minimalism isn’t about depriving yourselves of things either or living with the absolute bare minimum required to get by.
 But unfortunately, that’s what the word “minimal” means.

 To me, minimalists aren’t living a “minimal” lifestyle at all.
 Instead, they are living sensibly.
 They spend money much more wisely than traditional Americans.
 They have reinvented their definition of happiness and find the good in almost any situation.
 They know when to treat themselves and understand how to moderate those treats.